 As part of Monmouth’s Core Curriculum, a standard set of courses is required for all students to earn a Monmouth degree.

-Below, is a list and descriptions for required courses, especially those you will take in your first year as a Monmouth freshman.
+Below is a list and descriptions for required courses, especially those you will take in your first year.
 Incoming transfer students may be exempt from or will have already satisfied some or all of these requirements.

-In addition to reviewing required courses, you may be interested to read more about core curriculum and elective course options for first-year students, as well as recommended first-semester courses by major.
+In addition to reviewing required courses, you may be interested to read more about Core Curriculum and elective course options, as well as recommended first-semester courses by major.

 All first-time students at Monmouth (and transfer students who have transferred less than the equivalent of two full-time semesters of college) take Inquiry and Identity during the first semester.
 This course is listed as FYII 101-50 on your course schedule.

 Section “50” is simply a placeholder.
 In early August, you will be assigned a specific section and instructor who will also serve as your primary academic advisor during your first semester.

-Note: You will also receive a summer reading assignment to prepare for your first ILA class, which will be held during the first day of Fall Orientation when you arrive on campus.
+Note: You will also receive a summer reading assignment to prepare for your first I&I class, which will be held during the first day of Fall Orientation when you arrive on campus.

 COMM 101: Fundamentals of Communication